hoanhan101/blockchain-db/README.md

 # blockchain-db
-Blockchain + MongoDB = BlockchainDB, aka blockchain-db
+> Blockchain + MongoDB = BlockchainDB, aka blockchain-db

+This is an implementation of Blockchain.
+It uses MongoDB as a database management system to store blocks' metadata.
+Other interesting technical details such as merkle tree, nonce, difficulty, and transactions are also implemented and documented in the source code.

 ## Files and structure